Henry Morton (scientist)

-Henry Jackson Morton (December 11, 1836 – May 9, 1902) was a United States scientist and the first president of the Stevens Institute of Technology.
+Henry Jackson Morton (December 11, 1836 – May 9, 1902) was an American scientist and the first president of the Stevens Institute of Technology.

 Education and early career

 He was the son of Rev. Henry Morton (1807–1890), a clergyman who was rector of St. James's church in Philadelphia for many years and a trustee of the University of Pennsylvania.
 Henry J. Morton graduated from the University of Pennsylvania in 1857, and became professor of physics and chemistry at the Episcopal Academy of Philadelphia in 1860.
 In 1863, he delivered a series of lectures on chemistry at the Franklin Institute.
 A year later, he was appointed resident secretary at Franklin Institute, where he continued his lectures.
 His lectures on light attracted attention throughout the United States and Europe by reason of his brilliant and unique experiments.
 He continued as resident secretary until 1870.

 He was one of the founders of the Philadelphia Dental College in 1863 and its first professor of chemistry.
 From 1867 to 1868, during the absence of John F. Frazer, he was invited to fill the chair of professor of physics and chemistry at the University of Pennsylvania.
 In 1869, the chair was divided, and Morton received the chemistry professorship.
 In 1867, he became editor of the Franklin Institute Journal.
 That same year, he was elected as a member to the American Philosophical Society.

 He conducted the photographic branch of the United States eclipse expedition to Iowa in 1869, under the auspices of the U. S. Nautical Almanac office.
-In addition to securing several excellent photographs of the eclipse, he proved that the bright line of the sun's disc adjacent to the moon is due to a chemical action in the process of developing the plate and not to diffraction as had hitherto been proposed by Sir George B. Airy.Also he was a member of the private expedition that was organized by Henry Draper to observe the total solar eclipse of 29 July 1878 at Rawlins, Wyoming.
+In addition to securing several excellent photographs of the eclipse, he proved that the bright line of the sun's disc adjacent to the moon is due to a chemical action in the process of developing the plate and not to diffraction as had hitherto been proposed by Sir George B. Airy.
+Also he was a member of the private expedition that was organized by Henry Draper to observe the total solar eclipse of 29 July 1878 at Rawlins, Wyoming.